Title IX Applies to Everyone at the UO

 2019 Campus Climate Survey

-The university is asking all UO students to participate in the 2019 AAU Campus Climate Survey on Sexual Assault and Sexual Misconduct.
+The university is asked all UO students to participate in the 2019 AAU Campus Climate Survey on Sexual Assault and Sexual Misconduct.
 The survey is a critical part of helping guide university policies and supporting resources and services for student survivors of sexual violence.

 What is Title IX?